neel216/ardensi-backend/README.md

 ### Make Commands
 - Use `make clean` while in virtual environment to install/clean up dependencies
-- Use `make run` while in virtual environment to start ardensi backend locally
+- Use `make run` while in virtual environment to start backend locally

 To deploy:
 - Use `make deploy` while in virtual environment to build and push service to gcloud server

 ## Deployment
 Use `make deploy` to push build to gcloud server, or:
-- To push to gcloud, execute in terminal: `gcloud app deploy --project divine-cortex-277508` where divine-cortex-277508 is the projectID
+- Execute `gcloud beta app deploy --project divine-cortex-277508` in terminal

 View live logs in terminal with `gcloud app logs tail -s default` NOTE: has delay